Private determination of a dispute, by an independent third party

 The Arbitration Act 1996 as amended in 2007 and 2016, contains statutory provisions that govern the arbitration process.

-An arbitration clause to insert into your contract
+Insert this clause to insert into your contract

 The parties agree that any dispute or disagreement arising out of or in connection with this agreement will be settled by arbitration by a [ sole arbitrator] in accordance with the [New Zealand Arbitration Act 1996 and its amendments] and the AMINZ Arbitration Rules current at the time arbitration is commenced.